vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 trasāra, are elaborations on the subject of these four means.
 The exposition in the both texts begins with Chapter Two, in which Abhinavagupta describes the nature of anupāya.

 Chapter Two 11.
-The term anupāya refers to the attainment of identity with Siva
+The term anupāya refers to the attainment of identity with śiva

 without the application of any means.